Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Numeric Results

-When moving at the ultra fast limit, as shown in plot~(a) in Fig.~\ref{figure:ktvsb}, the transverse LGV-coefficients of quark $\kappa_{\perp}$ has a relation reads $\kappa_{\perp}^{v\parallel B} < \left(\kappa^{v\perp B}_{(\perp,\parallel)} \sim \kappa^{v\perp B}_{(\perp,\perp)}\right)$, which means the transverse LGV-coefficients of quark mostly depending on the direction of moving but not the direction of transverse momentum diffusion when the moving velocity approaching to light speed.
-It also means that the anisotropy in plane~$xoz$ contributes little to the strength of transverse LGV-coefficients when moving in ultra-fast limit.
+When moving at the ultra fast limit, as shown in plot~(a) in Fig.~\ref{figure:ktvsb}, the transverse LGV-coefficients of quark $\kappa_{\perp}$ has a relation reads $\kappa_{\perp}^{v\parallel B} \leq \kappa^{v\perp B}_{(\perp,\parallel)} \leq \kappa^{v\perp B}_{(\perp,\perp)}$ and $\kappa^{v\perp B}_{(\perp,\parallel)} \sim \kappa^{v\perp B}_{(\perp,\perp)}$, which means the transverse LGV-coefficients of quark mostly depending on the direction of moving but not the direction of transverse momentum diffusion when the moving velocity approaching to light speed.
+Since $\kappa^{v\perp B}_{(\perp,\parallel)}$ and $\kappa^{v\perp B}_{(\perp,\perp)}$ share the same motion direction, perpendicular to the magnetic field.
+It also means that the anisotropy induced by a uniform magnetic field in plane~$xoz$ contributes little to the strength of transverse LGV-coefficients when moving in the ultra-fast limit.
 But when the moving velocity is sufficiently small, $v=0.1$ is taken for example, one will find an opposite conclusion that the transverse LGV-coefficients of quark depend more on the direction of transverse momentum diffusion rather than the direction of moving.
+Since one can find $\kappa^{v\perp B}_{(\perp,\perp)} \sim \kappa^{v\parallel B}_{(\perp)}$ on plot (b) in Fig.(\ref{figure:ktvsb}) and they share the same transverse momentum diffusion direction perpendicular to the magnetic field (We will further examine this conclusion in the next subsection).

-As for the longitudinal LGV-coefficients shown in Fig.~\ref{figure:klvsb}, we find that $\kappa_{\parallel}^{v\perp B} <\kappa_{\parallel}^{v\parallel B}$ at both ultra fast limit and a fixed sufficiently small speed.
-And moving perpendicular to $\mathcal{B}$ direction affects the longitudinal LGV-coefficients stronger compared to motion along $\mathcal{B}$ direction.
-So we conclude that the transverse LGV-coefficients~$\kappa_{\perp}$ may be more sensitive to the anisotropic magnetic background rather than the Longitudinal LGV-coefficients $\kappa_{\parallel}$.
+As for the longitudinal LGV-coefficients shown in Fig.~\ref{figure:klvsb}, we consistently find that $\kappa_{\parallel}^{v\perp B} >\kappa_{\parallel}^{v\parallel B}$ both in ultra fast limit and at a fixed sufficiently small speed, which means moving perpendicular to $\mathcal{B}$ direction affects the longitudinal LGV-coefficients more strongly compared to motion along $\mathcal{B}$ direction.
+By comparing transverse LGV-coefficients in Fig.~\ref{figure:ktvsb} with the longitudinal LGV-coefficients in Fig.~\ref{figure:klvsb}, we find that the transverse LGV-coefficients are more sensitive to the moving velocity in the anisotropic magnetic background than the longitudinal LGV-coefficients.

-By comparing transverse LGV-coefficients in Fig.~\ref{figure:ktvsb} and the longitudinal LGV-coefficients in Fig.~\ref{figure:klvsb}, we find that the transverse LGV-coefficients may be more sensitive to the anisotropic magnetic background rather than the Longitudinal LGV-coefficients.
-Finally, the LGV-coefficient always enhances with increasing magnetic field $\mathcal{B}$ in all cases for both transverse and longitudinal LGV-coefficients.